-During the year we completed payments required under the two option agreements and now hold 100% ownership of the concessions subject to royalty interests between 2 and 3 percent NSR payable on production to third parties and capped at \$2.8M in the aggregate.
+During 2022, we completed payments required under Yoquivo's two option agreements and now hold 100% ownership of the Yoquivo concessions subject to royalty interests between 2% and 3% net smelter return payable on production to third parties and capped at \$2.8 million in the aggregate.

-With an effective date of February 23, 2023, an initial mineral resource study was completed for Yoquivo that estimates an inferred resource of 937,000 tonnes at 570 g/t Ag eq (equivalent ounces are calculated using prices of \$1,840/oz Au and \$24.00/oz Ag) on five veins that had enough drill density to support mineral resources.
+With an effective date of February 24, 2023, an initial mineral resource estimate was completed for Yoquivo that estimates an inferred mineral resource of 937,000 tonnes at 570 g/t Ag eq (equivalent ounces are calculated using prices of \$1,840/oz Au and \$24.00/oz Ag) on five veins that had enough drill density to support mineral resources.
+Further information regarding this initial mineral resource estimate is included in our 2022 Annual Report.
 Numerous other veins on the property have yet to be drilled sufficiently to allow estimation of additional resources.